MattEqualsCoder/MSUTestVideoCreator/README.md

 The application requires two arguments:

 - -f: A comma-delimited list of all pcm files to include
+- -i: The path to a YAML file with a list of all pcm files in the following format:
+    ```
+    Files:
+     - c:/pathto/file-1.pcm
+     - C:/pathto/file-2.pcm
+    ```
 - -o: The path to the mp4 file to generate